 The fibrotic phase is characterized by the presence of fibrosis, honeycombing, and bronchiectasis.

-Suggested laboratory tests include arterial blood gas (ABG) measurements, a complete blood count (CBC) with differential, and an electrolyte panel with blood urea nitrogen (BUN) and creatinine.
+Suggested laboratory tests include arterial blood gas (ABG) measurements, a complete blood cell (CBC) count with differential, and an electrolyte panel with blood urea nitrogen (BUN) and creatinine.

-Measurement of P/F ratio is an essential part of Berlin definition.
+Measurement of P/F ratio is an essential part of the Berlin definition.
 However, the Pediatric Acute Lung Injury Consensus Conference group has recommended utilization of oxygen saturation and OSI.
-This would eliminate the burden of invasive tests in pediatric population.
-In case of presence of arterial catheter, the group also recommended utilizing OI ratio.
-All these parameters (P/F ratio, OI and OSI) will also help identify the severity of ARDS.
+This would eliminate the burden of invasive tests in pediatric populations.
+In cases in which an arterial catheter is present, the group also recommended utilizing OI ratio.
+All these parameters (P/F ratio, OI, and OSI) will also help identify the severity of ARDS.

 An electrolyte panel may also screen intravascular volume status, anion gap acidosis, and other potential comorbidities.
 Additional laboratory tests would be indicated pending specific concerns toward individual patients.